zhanh-he/score-informed-amt/Readme.md

 ## Contact and Acknowledgment
 Due to the large size of pretrained model, you can contact us via email to obtain these ckpt files.
 Contact: zhanh.he.uwa@gmail.com
+Note: large benchmark checkpoints were removed from this repo to save GitHub space; see [`benchmarks/README.md`](./benchmarks/README.md) for removed paths and re-download instructions.

 Acknowledgment:
 - We thank Hyon Kim et al. (ISMIR 2024, FiLM-UNet) for sharing their code and pretrained checkpoints!